Josh Kronfeld: Rugby career

-Life After Rugby
+Life after rugby

 Kronfeld has made numerous media appearances, e.g. Celebrity Treasure Island.
 He has also returned to the University of Otago to study physiotherapy.

 In 2009 Kronfeld participated in the fifth season of TVNZ's entertainment series Dancing with the Stars.

 From September to December 2012 Josh Kronfeld hosted the ChoiceTV show Brunch (New Zealand) for Season One with April Ieremia.